monarch-initiative/ontogpt/docs/functions.md

 Use the option `--inputfile` to specify a path to a file containing input text.

+For the `extract` command, this may be a single file or a directory of files.

+In the latter case, all .txt files will be assumed to be input, and the path will *not* be parsed recursively.

 ### template

 Use the option `--template` to specify a template to use.
 This is a required parameter.